Atul-Yadav-mnit/collegeify-server/README.md

 ![1_Login paGE](https://user-images.githubusercontent.com/68809688/174298722-5688ff13-753c-414e-9bdf-a21ca3a2389b.png)

-* Once logged in user can check their list of applied events on the profile page section.
+* Once logged in, user can check their list of applied events on the profile page section.

 ![2_Profile Page](https://user-images.githubusercontent.com/68809688/174299477-b0a42bae-dbaa-4850-838f-54be16b98c19.png)